Soldier and Family Readiness Group Center

 - Identifies needs or unique problems of unit families

-- Acts as unit FRG spokesperson for communicating family members’ concerns and ideas to the unit commander and, if needed, the battalion-level FRG leader
+- Acts as unit SFRG spokesperson for communicating family members’ concerns and ideas to the unit commander and, if needed, the battalion-level SFRG leader

-The FRG is not a one-person job, therefore, additional volunteers need to be recruited in order to build a team that works together for the good of the families in the unit.
-Consult the Fort Bragg FRG Leaders Handbook for other typical volunteer positions (PAGE 64) and FRG Job Descriptions (page 65).
+The SFRG is not a one-person job, therefore, additional volunteers need to be recruited in order to build a team that works together for the good of the families in the unit.
+Consult the Fort Bragg SFRG Leaders Handbook for other typical volunteer positions (PAGE 64) and SFRG Job Descriptions (page 65).

-Additional information is also discussed in the FRG Leader Essentials and FRG Leader Advanced Courses.
+Additional information is also discussed in the SFRG Leader Essentials and SFRG Leader Advanced Courses.

 - What is the Role of Family Readiness Support Assistants (FRSA)?